zZestyy/MP02-SE4367.001/README.md

 #### ZipAlign Step(s):
 ![image](https://user-images.githubusercontent.com/60763350/116766942-c196d700-a9f2-11eb-806c-bfc4d064ba20.png)

-So far, files generated include the my.keystore file and the new aligned apk:\
+Files generated include the my.keystore file and the new aligned apk:\
 ![image](https://user-images.githubusercontent.com/60763350/116768019-569cce80-a9f9-11eb-9e8c-11e36d028abd.png)

 The aligned generated apk file will be uploaded to the Github repo as 'sq3-aligned.apk'.